inputfalken/DynamoDB.SourceGenerator/README.md

     public class Contact
     {
-        public string Email { get; set;}
+        // Will be included as 'Email' in DynamoDB. public string Email { get; set;}
     }
 }

-// This DynamoDBDocumentAttribute is what will casuse the source generation to kick in.
+// This DynamoDBMarshallerAttribute is what will casuse the source generation to kick in.
-// The type provided to the DynamoDBDocumentAttribute is what will get functionality.
+// The type provided to the DynamoDBMarshallerAttribute is what will get functionality.
-// It is possible to provide multiple DynamoDBDocumentAttributes in order to have multiple types source generated.
+// It is possible to provide multiple DynamoDBMarshallerAttributes in order to have multiple types source generated.
-[DynamoDBDocument(typeof(Person))]
+[DynamoDBMarshaller(typeof(Person), PropertyName = "PersonMarshaller")]
 public partial class Repository { }
 ```